 So if you open up your favorite book to a random page, you just have to look to the middle where the pages come together to see the gutter.
 This is not something your average reader thinks about.
 But it's something self-published authors need to consider!

 Every printed book has a gutter.
 This means children's books, comics, and even magazines.
-Specifics of gutters will depend on the type of book, but for this article, we'll be talking about text-heavy books like novels.
+Specifics of gutters will depend on the type of book, but for this article, I'll be talking about text-heavy books like novels.

 Why Are Book Gutters Important?